November 15th, 2017

 Mounting a bird house is easy and does not take much time or effort.
 Species such as bluebirds are enjoyable to watch and they will appreciate a bird house in your backyard.
 Other birds such as purple martins rely heavily on man-made structures to dwell in and you'll enjoy watching their acrobatic style of flying.
 Helping birds in their natural environment helps to keep our ecostructure the way it was intended and sustains a harmonic balance between animals and their predators in the food chain.

 "Birds are magnificent creatures, as their colors, feathers and shapes makes them very attractive to the human eye.
-Mounting a bird house in your backyard will help keep bird populations strong!"
+Mounting a bird house in your backyard will help keep bird populations strong, thus helping our environment!"